Unitarian Universalists of Mt Airy

 Black Lives Matter

 Take a stand against racism and white supremacy by centering the importance of Black lives every Thursday, rain, or shine.
-Join us in lining Stenton Avenue with anti-racist signs (and get tons of supportive honks) from 6:00-6:30pm.
-Afterwards we’ll meet to meditate, light candles, and share from 6:30-7:00 p.m.
-Those at home are welcome to join us on Zoom at 6:30.
+Join us from 5:30-6:00 in Hale Lounge to sing together, light candles, and to share racial justice news and history.

 Back to Top of Page